-An overflow reading is displayed as +9.9E37 with no units
+^{} An overflow reading is displayed as +9.9E37 with no units s = sign bit (0 = positive, 1 = negative)

-SREAL will select the binary IEEE754 single precision data format.
+SREal will select the binary IEEE754 single precision data format.
 Figure 5-2 shows the normal byte order format for each data element.
 For example, if three valid elements are specified, the data string for each reading conversion is made up of three 32-bit data blocks.
-Note that the data string for each reading conversion is preceded by a 2-byte header that is the binary equivalent of an ASCII # sign and 0.
+Note that the entire data string is preceded by a single 2-byte header that is the binary equivalent of an ASCII # sign and 0.

-Figure 5-3 IEEE754 double precision data format (64 data
+Figure 5-2 IEEE754 single precision data format (32 data bits)

-bits)